 Dr Sabrina Disch, University of Cologne, DE

 Magnetic nanoparticles reveal unique magnetic properties which make them relevant for biomedical applications such as magnetic hyperthermia.
-Being intrinsic to nanomaterials, disorder effects crucially determine the magnetization properties such as the heating performance of magnetic nanoparticles.
-In view of the technological relevance, it is therefore also fundamentally important to understand the nanoscale distribution of order and disorder within nanoparticles.
+Being intrinsic to nanomaterials, disorder effects crucially determine the magnetization properties and can thus also affect the heating performance of magnetic nanoparticles.
+In view of the technological relevance, it is therefore important to understand the nanoscale distribution of order and disorder within nanoparticles.

 These lectures are free and can be attended via Zoom by to up to 100 attendees.